Hrithik Roshan: Early life and background

-Roshan was born on 10 January 1974 in Bombay, in Maharashtra, India into the Roshan family, prominent in Hindi cinema.
+Roshan was born as Hritik Rakesh Nagrath on 10 January 1974 in Bombay, in Maharashtra, India into the Roshan family, prominent in Hindi cinema.
 Roshan is of Punjabi and Bengali descent.
 Hrithik's paternal grandmother, Ira Nagrath (née Moitra) was a Bengali Brahmin from Kolkata and a singer by profession, while his paternal grandfather, Roshanlal Nagrath was from Gujranwala and a music director by profession.
-Hritik's father is film director, Rakesh Roshan; while his mother, Pinkie, is the daughter of producer and director, J. Om Prakash.
+Hritik's father is a film director, Rakesh Roshan; while his mother, Pinkie, is the daughter of producer and director, J. Om Prakash.
 His maternal grandmother was the sister-in-law of director, Mohan Kumar, himself the uncle of model-turned-actor, Deepak Parashar.
 His uncle, Rajesh Roshan, is a music composer whose daughter, Pashmina Roshan, is an actress.

 Roshan is informally referred to as Duggu, a nickname given by his grandmother Ira, who reversed his father Rakesh's nickname Guddu.
 Roshan has an older sister, Sunaina, and was educated at the Bombay Scottish School in Mahim.
 Roshan belongs to a Hindu family, though he considers himself more spiritual than religious.